grint2000/coffee-sensory-wheel/README.md

 Click the **로그인** button at the top of the page to set a user name.
 Data is saved separately for each name, so multiple people can use the same device without mixing their cupping records.
 Use the **로그아웃** button to switch back to the default profile.
 Each profile maintains its own samples.

+## Team Features

+To collaborate with others, click **팀관리** and sign in with a Google account.
+You can create a new team or join an existing one.
+The team owner can manage members and shared cupping samples in Firestore.
+Offline mode remains available, so you can still use the app without logging in.

 ## Customizing the Header Logo

 1. Replace the file `icons/header-logo.png` with your own image (recommended size around 192×192 pixels).